 Swelling is expected.
-Keeping your leg elevated periodically during the day and using ice packs to both front and back of surgical knee, at least three times daily will also help with swelling (A.M., Noon, P.M.).
-You may use ice packs more often as needed (after exercises or walking) but only 15 to 20 minutes at a time.
+Keeping your leg elevated periodically during the day and using ice to both front and back of surgical knee, after exercises (3x a day) will help with swelling.
+You may use ice more often as needed for 15 to 20 minutes at a time.
 Always have a barrier between ice and skin (thin towel or pillow case).
 Do not reapply ice until area is no longer cool to touch.
-Also, continue with ankle pumping exercises as taught by physiotherapist.
+Also, continue with ankle pumping exercises as taught by the physiotherapist.

-NOTE: If you have rented or purchased a Game-Ready machine or cryocuff, please use as directed.
-You do not need to use ice as explained above unless you do not have access to your Game-Ready machine or cryocuff.
+NOTE: If you have rented or purchased a Game-Ready machine, cryocuff, or VPulse, please use as directed.
+You do not need to use ice as explained above unless you do not have access to your Game-Ready machine, cryocuff, or Vpulse